reddevill007/Leetcode/README.md

 ## Suggestions and Contributing

 Contributions are always welcome!
-Found anerror in any program?
+Found an error in any program?
 Have a suggestion?
 Have more optamise solution?

 Please submit issues/pull requests if you have feedback or would like to contribute.